Cowboys News App [Android]

 2020 Dallas Cowboys Mock Draft: Another 1st-round Offensive Lineman?

-It's hard to say right now what the new staff thinks of their current options to replace Travis Frederick.
-That's the mindset I entered into this seven-round and the mindset the Dallas Cowboys may have come Draft Day in a few weeks time.
+It's hard to say right now what the new coaching staff thinks of their current options to replace Travis Frederick.
+That's the mindset I entered into this seven-round mock draft and the mindset the Dallas Cowboys may have come Draft Day in a few weeks time.
 Will they draft another offensive lineman in the first-round of the 2020 NFL Draft?

 Let's take a look at how things could play out…